coenttb/swift-structured-queries-postgres/Sources/StructuredQueriesCore/Documentation.docc/Articles/DefiningYourSchema.md

 #### JSON

-To store complex data types in a column of a SQLite table you can serialize values to JSON.
+To store complex data types in a column of a PostgreSQL table you can serialize values to JSON or JSONB.
 For example, suppose the `Reminder` table had an array of notes:

 ```swift